readytensor/rt_forecasting_skforecast_xgboost/README.md

 ## LICENSE

-This project is provided under the MIT License.
+This project is provided under the BSD-3-Clause License.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Contact Information